 Choice and budget – True organic beds aren’t a dime a dozen, so your choice is going to be more limited.
 Natural mattresses use a wider range of materials so you’ll have more of a choice on the construction and style that suits you.
 In general, natural models are cheaper.

-Organic vs natural mattress: Prices, deals
+Organic vs natural mattress: Prices

-- Organic beds have very long warranties and high price tags
+- Organic beds have higher price tags

 - Natural mattresses have shorter lifespans and smaller price tags